gustafn/install-ns/README.md

 [releases](https://sourceforge.net/projects/naviserver/))
 and optionally [OpenACS](https://openacs.org/).

-To see the degfault settings, use the following command
+To see the default settings, use the following command

      sudo bash install-ns.sh